GoogleChrome/web.dev/src/site/content/en/fast/codelab-cloudinary-url-api/index.md

 You can use `https://codelab-cloudinary.glitch.me/` for the first audit.
 This results in two optimization opportunities:

-1. Serve images in next-gen formats e.g., WebP and JPEG-XR.
+1. Serve images in next-gen formats, e.g., WebP and JPEG-XR.
 2. Efficiently encode images.

 <figure class="w-figure">